REVAMPING A VISION

 However, there were notable distinctions:

--Rail Park and the High Line excelled in providing rich content, interactive features, and opportunities for user engagement.
-Rail Park offered an interactive map for exploration, while the High Line provided extensive visitor resources and engagement opportunities.
+• Rail Park and the High Line excelled in rich content, interactive features, and user engagement.
+Rail Park offered an interactive map, while the High Line provided extensive visitor resources.

--Additionally, the High Line's depth and complexity of information could potentially overwhelm users.
+• The High Line's depth of information could potentially overwhelm users.

 Railpath- historical context